djmisha/events/roadmap.md

 # Roadmap

-- Better SEO on City Pages
+- Better SEO on City Pages - need keyword research
-- Better SEO on Artist Pages
+- Better SEO on Artist Pages - need keyword research
-- put Ads on artist pages - why not!
+- put Ads on artist pages - need to get approved by Google
 - homepage: add section for top touring artists
 - homepage: Header with Search Section
 - homepage: your locaiton is... here are events in....
-- Event pages - better layout and sorting
+- Event pages -
+  - better layout - better how? improved cards
+  - improved sorting - how? need examples
-- Ability to Submit Events - they become featured
+- Ability to Submit Events - they become featured, need login for thid
 - Databased to hold data.
+  - hold top artists data so that it can be shown on the homepage
 - homepage - feetch data at build time, store it in context? refresh every month
+- context
+  - if user visited a city, show that city on homepage, store all visited locations in context

+### Ready for Dev

+- [] put locations into a context, utilize context more
+- [] get the all events data at build time, rathar than the static JSON object file
+- [] migrate the image node.js code into this repo

+### Bugs

+- [] locator - returns a city that does not match an available city

 ## 2024

+### Homepage

 - [x] refesh images March 29, 2024
 - [x] locator.js - returns a city that does not match an available city

-### Bugs

-### Wishlist

-- [] put locations into a context, utilize context more
-- [] get the all events data at build time, rathar than the static JSON object file
-- [] migrate the image node.js code into this repo

 ### Homepage